 Through the Inter-Library Loan System, books, audio books and DVD’s may be obtained from libraries elsewhere in the State and beyond.
 Inter-Library Loan items may be requested at the Circulation Desk or by phone at 610-264-4151.
 Infrequently, no library may be willing to loan an item.

 Can anyone use a Library computer?

-Any member of the public may use a Library computer.
-Generally, computer use is limited to a maximum of 2 hours in a 24 hour period unless prior permission is granted for an exception: for example, for test taking or completing a job application.
-Children under 10 must be supervised by a responsible adult (over 18).
+Anyone with a valid Catasauqua Library card may use a Library computer.
+Generally, computer use is limited to a maximum of 2 hours in a 24 hour period, unless permission is granted for an exception; for example, for test taking, for completion of a job application or homework.
+Children under the age of 12 must be supervised by a responsible adult ( 18 or older).

 Can I have a test proctored at the Library?